kaleidawave/ezno/checker/specification/specification.md

 }
 ```

-- Cannot return {"a": T, "b": U, } because the function is expected to return {"a": U, "b": U, }
+- Cannot return { a: T, b: U } because the function is expected to return { a: U, b: U }

 ### Function calling